Direct integral: Decomposable operators

-Consider operators that are block diagonal, that is all entries off the diagonal are zero.
-We call these operators decomposable.
-These operators can be characterized as those that commute with diagonal matrices:
+For this example, of a discrete measure on a countable set, decomposable operators are defined as the operators that are block diagonal, having zero for all non-diagonal entries.
+Decomposable operators can be characterized as those which commute with diagonal matrices:

-We now proceed to the general definition: A family of bounded operators {Tx}x∈ X with Tx ∈ L(Hx) is said to be strongly measurable if and only if its restriction to each Xn is strongly measurable.
+The above example motivates the general definition: A family of bounded operators {Tx}x∈ X with Tx ∈ L(Hx) is said to be strongly measurable if and only if its restriction to each Xn is strongly measurable.
 This makes sense because Hx is constant on Xn.